khantly101/Project-1/README.md

 -advance css will be drag and drop for moving cards around

 Instructions
-Avoid double clicking
+- Avoid double clicking

-On phone, for best experience play horizontal
+- On phone, for best experience play horizontal

 https://bicyclecards.com/how-to-play/solitaire/

+Unsolved issues

+- Clicking too fast on the deck icon to draw cards may cause duplicate cards and too many draws and break the game.
+I am unsure if the one() method fully solves this issue.
+It may appear again at anytime, iono it hates me.

 To do